-Evan Lynch is affiliate instructor of clarinet at Denison University in Granville, Ohio, and the Executive Director of Operations of the International Clarinet Association.
-He has performed as a soloist and chamber musician nationally and internationally, including performances in Belgium, China, Israel, and Italy.
-Orchestral playing experience includes performances with the Westerville Symphony Orchestra (OH), Montgomery Symphony Orchestra (AL), Columbus Symphony Orchestra (GA) and he was a finalist for the International Clarinet Association Orchestral Audition Competition in 2014.
+Evan Lynch is the affiliate instructor of clarinet at Denison University in Granville, Ohio, and a freelance clarinetist in the central Ohio area.
+He has performed as a soloist and chamber musician nationally and internationally, including performances in Belgium, China, Israel, Italy, and Poland.
+Orchestral playing experience includes performances with the ProMusica Chamber Orchestra (OH), Montgomery Symphony Orchestra (AL), Columbus Symphony Orchestra (GA), and he was a finalist for the International Clarinet Association Orchestral Audition Competition in 2014.

 An advocate for new music, Dr. Lynch is a founding member of the Cosa Nostra Reed Quintet and the new music ensemble Knisely.
 In 2021, Cosa Nostra will be the ensemble in residence at the Ohio Music Education Association Conference for the Young Composers Initiative Composition Competition.